£20.00

 Boss Thread Size - M5 (5 mm) is standard for Campagnolo / ISO bosses, but Shimano bosses will often have M4.5 (4.5 mm) threads and the French bosses would likely have 5 x 1 mm threads.

-Campagnolo Super Record drop bar brake levers (or handles if you prefer), hailing from Italy and in production during the 1980s.
-Made from aluminium/rubber and weighing in at 232 grams.
+Shimano Altus ST stem shifters, hailing from Japan and in production during the 1980s (yet still new & unused after all this time).
+Made from aluminium/steel and weighing in at 91 grams.
 A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike.

 TECHNICAL INFO

-Shimano Dura-Ace down tube shifters (or gear levers if you prefer), hailing from Japan and in production during the 1980s.
-Made from aluminium/steel and weighing in at 75 grams.
+Shimano 600 down tube shifters (or gear levers if you prefer), hailing from Japan and in production from the 1970s to the 1980s.
+Made from aluminium/steel and weighing in at 86 grams.
 A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike.

 If you're taking part in L'Eroica or a similar vintage event, these are fully compliant - so rest assured, the pre-1987 police won't lock you up for having the wrong shifters!